 San Juan Capistrano – Historic Downtown District

-Historic San Juan Capistrano’s downtown district takes you a step back in time and encompasses the Mission and the surrounding area, including Los Rios Street, the first and oldest residential street and neighborhood in California.
-With over 230 years of history packed into a few blocks, visitors are given the opportunity to enjoy the city’s past and present.
-There are even audio and guided walks that visitors can take to learn more about the area.
 Shoppers can browse the many shops like the bookstore and the antique shop, or view the artwork at one of the several galleries in the area.
-For food and drink there are plenty of options from Orange County standards like Ruby’s Diner, to local favorites like El Adobe de Capistrano – a Mexican steakhouse that was originally the residential adobe of Miguel Yorba, built in 1797.
+For food and drink there are plenty of options including local favorites like El Adobe de Capistrano – a Mexican steakhouse that was originally the residential adobe of Miguel Yorba, built in 1797.
 The other section of the restaurant is converted from the structure that originally housed the court and jails, built in 1812.
 Visitors can explore the Capistrano Depot, built in 1894, or for a reasonable admission, stroll the grounds of the San Juan Capistrano Mission and learn about local history.
 There is plenty of nightlife, with many options for drinks and dining as well as a movie theater and a play house.
 Downtown San Juan Capistrano is ideal for an afternoon stroll or an evening out.

 More Downtowns to Explore